NotMyWing/DiscordEmotes/README.md

   * `[emote,,emote,,emote]`
 * Emotes can be flopped (rotated around X-axis) using `!` prefix before emote.
   * `[!emote]`
+* Emotes preceeded by `?` prefix are sent in full resolution, retaining GIF animation frames.
+These emotes can be chained; each picture will be sent separately.
+  * `[?emote, ?emote]`
 * Try running script with `--help` key to see additional command line arguments.

 ## Supported extensions